 MacBook Pro has always been a favourite choice in Music Production.
-Does the new MacBook Pro Retina 2017 model with Touch Bar keep up to this?
+Does the new MacBook Pro Retina 2018 model with Touch Bar keep up to this?

 The 15 inch model with 512 GB SSD is decent enough, though you will still have to store plenty of your data externally.
 Removal of the optical drives allows the model its sleek shape.
 The new Retina model comes with enough ports to remove any connectivity issues.

 Touch Bar feature is an attractive feature for the user but only from a design perspective and for a few other purposes.
 With one downside about the ports, the MacBook Pro seems to be a promising pick.

 A laptop typically built for gaming is a dynamic performer for music and video production.
 The IPS display screen is quite accurate, combined with a Nvidia GTX 960M graphic card with 4GB GDDR5 memory making the laptop to outshine when working with huge file size.